Luckley House School is a thriving Coeducational Independent School, located in Wokingham, Berkshire.

 When a young person leaves Luckley, for whatever pathway they choose, we recognise their success.
 If they are properly equipped and full of excitement and enthusiasm for the next stage of their life, then they are already successful.
 For some, this may mean a clutch of the highest grades, but for others it will be a spread of grades in the exams.
 And these grades will not be the whole story, every young person will have learnt and developed along the way.
 For every list of grades there is a young person full of potential.
 As Head at Luckley, I look down the lists of results and rejoice as I know what went into every grade achieved.
 More than that, I see beyond the statistics to the truly unique young people who have grown up and achieved so much more than just those grades.

 I hope you enjoy browsing our website and finding out about Luckley.
-Even more, I hope that you will visit our school so that you can see for yourself why Luckley is special.
+Do also read our review in the Good Schools Guide.
+Even more, I hope that you will visit our School so that you can see for yourself why Luckley is special.